efren-palacios/duellinks/_posts/deck-types/guides/2017-11-22-gladiator-beasts-by-raytee.md

 "Mind Scan" is the biggest advantage that you can have in the mirror match, because it gives you the option to force out multiple resources at once.
 Example:
-Your opponent has "Gladiator Beast Dimacari" and two backrow cards, "Impenetrable Attack" and "Wall of Disruption".
+Your opponent has {Gladiator Beast Dimacari} and two backrow cards, {Impenetrable Attack} and {Wall of Disruption}.
-("Mind Scan" helps a lot to make plays like this possible without running into surprise factor cards) With just "Gladiator Beast Laquari" and "Enemy Controller" we can get rid of all 3 cards of our opponent.
+("Mind Scan" helps a lot to make plays like this possible without running into surprise factor cards) With just {Gladiator Beast Laquari} and {Enemy Controller} we can get rid of all 3 cards of our opponent.
-We play "Gladiator Beast Laquari" set our backrow, but keep the "Enemy Controller" then we attack, our opponent will use one of his backrow cards, it doesn't matter which one, you chain "Enemy Controller" to take over the opponents Gladiator, so your opponent is forced to use the second card as well because we will shuffle his Gladiator back into his deck to summon one of our "Gladiator Beast Bestiari" to destroy the second backrow card.
+We play {Gladiator Beast Laquari} set our backrow, but keep the {Enemy Controller}
+then we attack, our opponent will use one of his backrow cards, it doesn't matter which one, you chain {Enemy Controller} to take over the opponents Gladiator, so your opponent is forced to use the second card as well because we will shuffle his Gladiator back into his deck to summon one of our {Gladiator Beast Bestiari} to destroy the second backrow card.
 A devastating play like this can win us the game very quickly.

 Many people decide to go aggressive when it comes to the mirror match, but when you have enough backrow you should stay patient to go for save plays.
-When you expect a Gladiator Beast deck as opponent a very good opening is to set a monster and set "Impenetrable Attack",like this you have a monster that your opponent can't destroy, not by battle or with "Gladiator Beast Murmillo" and your opponent when he attacks he needs to use his Gladiators first, he will bring out his monster(s) and then you safely go for the best Gladiator that you need for that situation.
+When you expect a Gladiator Beast deck as opponent a very good opening is to set a monster and set {Impenetrable Attack},like this you have a monster that your opponent can't destroy, not by battle or with {Gladiator Beast Murmillo}
+and your opponent when he attacks he needs to use his Gladiators first, he will bring out his monster(s) and then you safely go for the best Gladiator that you need for that situation.